boazbk/tcs/lec_26_quantum_computing.md

 So, what is this Bell's Inequality?
 Suppose that Alice and Bob try to convince you they have telepathic ability, and they aim to prove it via the following experiment.
+Alice and Bob will be in separate closed rooms.^[If you are extremely paranoid about Alice and Bob communicating with one another, you can coordinate with your assistant to perform the experiment exactly at the same time, and make sure that the rooms are sufficiently far apart (e.g., are on two different continents, or maybe even one is on the moon and another is on earth) so that Alice and Bob couldn't communicate to each other in time the results of their respective coins even if they do so at the speed of light.]
-Alice and Bob will be in separate closed rooms.[^paranoid] You will interrogate Alice and your associate will interrogate Bob.
+You will interrogate Alice and your associate will interrogate Bob.
 You choose a random bit $x\in\{0,1\}$ and your associate chooses a random $y\in\{0,1\}$.
 We let $a$ be Alice's response and $b$ be Bob's response.
 We say that Alice and Bob win this experiment if $a \oplus b = x \wedge y$.
-In other words, Alice and Bob need to output two bits that _disagree_ if $x=y=1$ and _agree_ otherwise.
+In other words, Alice and Bob need to output two bits that _disagree_ if $x=y=1$ and _agree_ otherwise.^[This form of Bell's game was shown by [Clauser, Horne, Shimony, and Holt](https://goo.gl/wvJGZU).]

-[^paranoid]: If you are extremely paranoid about Alice and Bob communicating with one another, you can coordinate with your assistant to perform the experiment exactly at the same time, and make sure that the rooms are sufficiently far apart (e.g., are on two different continents, or maybe even one is on the moon and another is on earth) so that Alice and Bob couldn't communicate to each other in time the results of their respective coins even if they do so at the speed of light.

 Now if Alice and Bob are not telepathic, then they need to agree in advance on some strategy.